 Tucson program Accordion Closed

-The Tucson BSN program is the traditional BSN program located on the Pima Community College campus in Tucson.
-The Tucson program admits 20 students in the fall (August) & spring (January) semesters.
+The Tucson campus BSN program is the traditional BSN program located on the Pima Community College campus in Tucson, admitting 20 students in the fall (August) & spring (January) semesters.

 Yuma program Accordion Closed

-Yuma’s BSN program is the traditional BSN program located at Yuma Regional Medical Center and other community agencies in Yuma, Admitting 20 students in the fall (August) & spring (January) semesters.
+The Yuma campus BSN program is the traditional BSN program located at Yuma Regional Medical Center and other community agencies in Yuma, admitting 20 students in the fall (August) & spring (January) semesters.

 Accelerated BSN program Accordion Closed

 For those who have already completed a bachelors degree, the Accelerated Bachelors of Science in Nursing program is designed to be completed over 12 months and admits 30 students every summer (May).